badmanwillis/Proj515-Alpha/README.md

 ```

 In Rviz:
-* change the fixed frame to "odom"
+* change the global option fixed frame from "map" to "odom"
 * add a new display "LaserScan".
 Set the topic to /scan

 You should now be able to view the robot model in rviz, along with the odometry and lidar data.

-# todo
-* package not whole repo
-* rename paths in files alpha.xml, and display.launch